imqhashmi/LargeAgentCollider.github.io/index.md

 # Large Agent Collider

-We are a researchgroup based at the Deparment of Computer Sience of Oxford University.
+We are a research group based at the Department of Computer Science of Oxford University.

 Our research leverages AI techniques to improve on the design, validation, and calibration of agent-based models.